AviatrixSystems/Docs/HowTos/controller_ha.rst

 You can disable Controller HA by deleting the Controller HA CloudFormation stack.

+  * Please take a backup from the Controller first - Controller/Settings/Maintenance/Backup&Restore/BackupNow.
+Please check in your S3 bucket to make sure that there is new backup files were generated and saved
+  * Check the ASG capacity first, it should be minimum capacity=0, maximum capacity=1, desired capacity=1.
+If these are changed, deleting the Controller HA Cloudformation stack could have an impact on your current Controller
-Log in to AWS Console, go to CloudFormation Service, identify the CloudFormation stack you used to enable Controller HA and delete the stack. **Please be careful,** and delete the cloudformation stack associated with the controller HA - and do not delete your controller launch cloudformation stack.
+  * Log in to AWS Console, go to CloudFormation Service, identify the CloudFormation stack you used to enable Controller HA and delete the stack
+  * **Please be careful,** and delete the cloudformation stack associated with the controller HA - and do not delete your controller launch cloudformation stack

 FAQ